ctruong0615/LOL25GOLD/README.md

 ### NMAR Analysis
 Within the entire dataset, there seems to be a several columns that are not missing at random (NMAR), which includes `ban1`, `ban2` `ban3` `ban4` `ban5`.
 When analyzing these columns, it is apparent that missingness does not depend on any other columns, and it is only these columns whose values are not missing based on a pattern or trend of some sort.
 When thinking about this from the perspective of a player, the player can simply choose to not ban a champion, perhaps due to strategic reasons.
 As a result, these columns should be NMAR because there is a chance that missingness just depends on the actual missing value as players cause this missing value from deciding not to ban.

 Additionally, there is a rather simple method of obtaining the data needed to explain the missingness, which would make these columns missing at random (MAR_.
-To do this, we can organize data into a column `used_all_bans`, which contains a value **1** for every ban has been made by players, and a **0** if every ban has not been made
+To do this, we can organize data into a column `used_all_bans`, which contains a value **1** for every ban has been made by players, and a **0** if every ban has not been made.

 ### Missingness Dependency
-can look into: golddiffat25 or other specific times
+This section uses permutation tests to determine whether or not the missingness of `golddiffat10` depends on two different columns, that being `league` and `side`.
+For both of the permutation tests, the test statistic chosen is Total Variance Distance (TVD) and the significance level that is chosen is 0.5.

+To start off, `golddiffat10` will be tested with `league` to demonstrate that the missingness in `golddiffat10` is dependent on `league`.

+We establish a null hypothesis and alternative hypothesis.
+**Null Hypothesis:** The distribution of `league` when `golddiffat10` is missing is the same when `golddiffat10` is not missing.
+**Alternative Hypothesis:** The distribution of `league` when `golddiffat10` is missing is ***not*** the same when `golddiffat10` is not missing.

+As for `golddiffat10` and `side`, we will test to demonstrate that the missingness in `golddiffat10` is not dependent on `league`, with the following null and alternative hypothesis in mind.

+**Null Hypothesis:** The distribution of `side` when `golddiffat10` is missing is the same when `golddiffat10` is not missing.
+**Alternative Hypothesis:** The distribution of `side` when `golddiffat10` is missing is ***not*** the same when `golddiffat10` is not missing.

 ## Hypothesis Testing